MFA in Writing Resources

 By the same token, students are encouraged to interact with each other throughout the term.
 We encourage students to create communities—real and virtual—that will outlast their two years in the Seminars.

 Our teachers expect to read only work-in-progress, work of the present.
 Past work, through substantive revision with a teacher, can become work of the present.
-Only work done in or revised while in the Seminars can be included in the final portfolio/thesis.
+Only work done in or revised while in the Seminars can be included in the final graduate thesis and critical paper.
 Reading of other past work is left to the discretion of each teacher.

 After the correspondence period the student and the teacher have a final meeting at the following residency.
 This is the time for both to reflect upon the collaboration, take care of any unfinished business, and consult about the transition and the upcoming project work.